 Milk and dairy foods are healthy foods and considered nutrient-rich because they serve as good sources of calcium, vitamin D as well as protein and other essential nutrients.
 They provide phosphorus, potassium, magnesium, and vitamins A, B12, and riboflavin.

 The calcium in milk, yogurt, and cheese is significant yet most people eat only half the recommended daily servings from this food group.
 Getting the recommended three servings of dairy per day can help protect younger people from broken bones and older people from osteoporosis.

 To meet daily calcium requirements, most people should have two to three cups of milk or servings of dairy foods each day.
 There are many ways to ensure you are eating healthy and getting enough milk and milk products each day.
 Start with a healthy breakfast of cereal, milk and fruit or a yogurt parfait, include cheese in your lunch or afternoon snack and consider pudding or hot chocolate as an evening dessert.
 Teens have the highest calcium requirements and should get about four cups daily.
-To learn more about the amounts of food to eat each day, take the Healthy Eating My Way quiz.
+To learn more about the amounts of food to eat each day, use the Healthy Eating Planner.

 Some Key Benefits of Dairy Foods

 The calcium in milk is easily absorbed and used in the body, which is why milk and milk products are reliable as well as economical sources of calcium.

 A diet rich in protein and vitamin D contributes to bone health.
 Due to their high protein, vitamin D, and calcium content, dairy foods are a good choice for maintaining strong bones.